 Mean score of companies in the Iron and Steel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tata Steel Nederland B.V. reported total carbon emissions of approximately 15,000,000,000 kg CO2e, with emissions distributed across various scopes: 11,200,000,000 kg CO2e (Scope 1), 30,000,000 kg CO2e (Scope 2), and 3,800,000,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for a 40% reduction in CO2 emissions by 2030 compared to a 2019 baseline of 12,600,000,000 kg CO2e.
-This target translates to a reduction of up to 5,000,000 tonnes CO2e annually.
-Tata Steel Nederland is committed to achieving carbon neutrality in steel production by 2045.
-This long-term goal encompasses all operational scopes, including Scope 1, Scope 2, and Scope 3 emissions.
-The company has already initiated steps towards this target, with service centres in Halmstad, Sweden, and Naantali, Finland, certified for CO2-neutral operations as of July 2022, with plans for other locations to follow by 2030.
-The emissions data for Tata Steel Nederland B.V. is cascaded from its parent company, Tata Steel Limited, reflecting a corporate commitment to sustainability and climate action across its global operations.
+In 2023, Tata Steel Nederland B.V. reported total carbon emissions of approximately 15,000,000,000 kg CO2e, with emissions distributed across various scopes: 11,200,000,000 kg CO2e from Scope 1, 30,000,000 kg CO2e from Scope 2, and 3,800,000,000 kg CO2e from Scope 3.
+The company has set ambitious climate commitments, aiming for carbon neutrality in steel production by 2045.
+This target encompasses all scopes, including a significant reduction of about 40% in CO2 emissions by 2030, relative to a 2019 baseline of 12,600,000,000 kg CO2e.
+Tata Steel Nederland's initiatives include transitioning to cleaner production processes, such as replacing traditional methods with hydrogen-based technologies.
+The company has also achieved CO2-neutral operations at its service centres in Halmstad and Naantali, with plans for other locations to follow by 2030.
+These commitments are part of a broader strategy to enhance circularity, aiming to increase the scrap percentage used in production from 17% to 30% by 2030.
+The emissions data for Tata Steel Nederland B.V. is cascaded from its parent company, Tata Steel Limited, reflecting a corporate family relationship.
+This comprehensive approach underscores Tata Steel Nederland's commitment to sustainability and its proactive stance in addressing climate change within the iron and steel industry.

 Access structured emissions data, company-specific emission factors, and source documents